Wi-Fi security tips

 While it seems obvious to call your network My Home Network, or something similar to identify it as your own, this can make it easy for a hacker to identify where your network is.

 Switch off your wireless network if you're not using it

-If you're not using wireless (e.g. you're going on holiday) you should consider switching wireless off.
-You can do this by logging into your router and changing the settings.
+If you're not using wireless temporarily (e.g. you're going on holiday) you should consider turning your router off.

 Don't switch your router off unless you're going to be away for a while.
 Leaving your router switched on improves the performance and reliability of your broadband (find out why).

-4. Install your router in a safe place
+Put your router in a safe place

 Did you know that your wireless signal is not only available inside your house, but also outside it too?
 A small amount of 'leakage' is fine, but the further the wireless signal reaches the greater the chance that your wireless network will be seen by others and a greater chance that attempted logins are made.
 Wireless signals can reach your neighbours' property, or even as far as different streets in the right conditions.